salvadorcamachogithub/lr-vugen-aos-web-s03-sign-in/README.md

 * No third party
 * One validation per transaction
 * Think times at the end of each transaction to better simulate user behavior
-* Main URL parametrized, Public AOS by default
+* Main URL parametrized, Public AOS by default, credentials parametrized

 This script logs in and then logs out.
 There are 10 rows in the user data and 2 of them are bad log ins, so the script is expected to fail 80% of the times, which works well to show error snapshot and detail during the test